roguerouter/VXLAN_Fabric_Deploy/README.md

 # VXLAN_Fabric_Deploy

-The VXLAN fabric deployment playbooks assist in helping engineers rapidly deploy a VXLAN Fabric using CML.
-The playbook currently deploys two spine and leaf switches that are fully operational after running the playbook.
+The VXLAN fabric deployment playbooks assist in helping engineers rapidly deploy a VXLAN Fabric using CML or physical switches  The playbook currently deploys two spine and leaf switches that are fully operational after running the playbook.
 After running the initialize_vxlan_fabric, VNIs can be added to test VXLAN L2 connectivity between devices.
+Additional spines and leafs can be added but modifications need to be made to templates (see limitations)

 ## Limitations:

 - No support for ISIS, yet.
 - Code is fairly rigid
   -  Expanding to more nodes today requires editing the role playbooks for spine and leaf with your additional interfaces.
-Would like to increase flexibility.

 ## Setup:

 At a minimum, the playbooks require at you have SSH connectivity to your devices.
-This guide assumes you are running CML version 2.
 To run the playbooks **as-is** your fabric should look similar to the image below.
-The external connector needs to be configured for **"bridge"** mode.
+If you are using CML, an external connector needs to be added and configured for **"bridge"** mode.
 An unmanaged switch (or managed if you desire) should be used to connect the external connector and management interfaces of the spine and leaf switches.
 Finally make the following connections between switches:

 - Spine 1 (Eth1/1 and Eth1/2) to Leaf 1 (Eth 1/1) and Leaf 2 (Eth 1/1)
 - Spine 2 (Eth1/1 and Eth1/2) to Leaf 1 (Eth 1/2) and Leaf 2 (Eth 1/2)

 ![VXLAN Fabric Example](simple_vxlan_fabric.png)

-Use IP addresses that you are able to assign to CML and are accessible from your Ansible server.
+Use IP addresses that you are able to assign to CML or Switches and are accessible from your Ansible server.
 Assign the addresses to the management interfaces of each device.
 Document what IP you assign to each device as these will be needed in the inventory.yml file to identify the correct switch.

 ```
 vrf context management